For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

 Treated well, this is cast iron at its best, and it cooks like a dream.

-A common note is about its weight: The specs say 8 pounds for the 12″ model, so don’t expect to be flipping or tossing foods with this one.
+A common note is in reference to its weight: The specs say 8 pounds for the 12-inch model, so don’t expect to be flipping or tossing foods with this one.

 The silicone handle is a nice bonus for most, although there are some complaints about it being a loose fit.

-Compared to those who love them, the number of complaints is small.
+Compared to the accolades from those who love them, the number of complaints is small.
 And I believe the two main points of contention are due primarily to inexperience with cast iron.

-The first quabble is that the rust after washing, and the second is that a slightly pebbled surface isn’t smooth enough to prevent sticking.
+The first quibble is that they rust after washing, and the second is that a slightly pebbled surface isn’t smooth enough to prevent sticking.

 As many of the owners who responded to these comments pointed out, these issues would clear up with proper washing and drying techniques, and a light rub of vegetable oil after cleaning – or the occasional re-seasoning.